-Auto reviewers think the redesigned 2013 Chevrolet Malibu is better than the outgoing model, but it ranks below most competitors that reviewers think stand out with better all-around packages.
+The redesigned 2013 Chevrolet Malibu is better than the outgoing model, reviewers say, but most competitors stand out with better all-around packages.

-Most reviewers like the look and feel of the redesigned interior on the 2013 Chevrolet Malibu.
+Most auto writers like the look and feel of the redesigned interior on the Chevy Malibu.
 Many are impressed with the quality materials and easy-to-use infotainment system.
-Critics think the Malibu’s seats are roomy and comfortable, and cargo space is better than many competitors.
+Critics think the 2013 Malibu’s seats are roomy and comfortable, and cargo space is better than many competitors.
 The Malibu has 10 standard airbags and an infotainment system that integrates Bluetooth phone and audio, satellite radio and Internet audio apps, like Pandora.

 - "In certain aspects, and for undiscerning buyers, the Malibu 2.5 can satisfy.
 It's quiet in everyday use and offers decent power, but its handling doesn't inspire driver confidence, and the interior packaging is disappointing." -- Car and Driver